 This PowerPoint deck from a workshop by LISC and United Way covers is designed to enhance partner knowledge of marketing and outreach techniques and to develop strategies and actionable plans related to FOCs.
 The presentation is in seven chapters, covering brochures, posters, a communications plan and more.
 Google doc

-This guide pulls from nearly a decade of experience working with FOCs across the country in order to present a framework for organizations considering adopting the intergrated services delivery (IDS) model.
+This guide pulls from nearly a decade of experience working with FOCs across the country in order to present a framework for organizations considering adopting the intergrated services delivery (ISD) model.
 PDF

 An independent study by the Economic Mobility Corporation found that Financial Opportunity Center clients, who access a range of services, have more success meeting their financial goals than people in programs offering employment assistance alone.
 Their gains include landing and keeping a job, growing credit and increasing annual earnings.
 Link